superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 ### Answering questions with our model

 Next, we'll demo how to apply the trained model to answer questions.
-To answer the question, "What is Guy Ritchie's profession?" we start by finding the embedding vectors of "Guy Ritchie" and the relation "profession."
+To answer the question, "What is Guy Ritchie's profession?" we start by finding the embedding vectors of the node "Guy Ritchie" and the relation "profession."

 ```python
 # Accessing node and relation embeddings